Skip to main content

 5. Plyometrics improve your athletic performance

-Whether you’re a marathoner, a tennis player, or a hiker, plyometrics can improve your athletic performance.
-Plyometric training helps you jump higher, run faster, lift heavier, and develop more power because they train your anaerobic system, increase your cardiovascular fitness, and build your strength more efficiently than bodyweight exercises.
+Whether you’re a marathoner, a tennis player, or a hiker, a plyometrics routine can improve your athletic performance.
+Plyometric training helps you jump higher, run faster, lift heavier, and develop more power because it trains your anaerobic system, increases your cardiovascular fitness, and builds your strength more efficiently than bodyweight exercises.

 6. Plyometrics are efficient